yosefdebela/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 2 printing alphabet in lowercase task 3 printing alphabet in lowercase and then in upper case task 4 printing alphabet in lowercase
+task 2 printing alphabet in lowercase task 3 printing alphabet in lowercase and then in upper case task 4 printing alphabet in lowercase task 5 printing all single digit number of base starting form 10